gja/blog/simple_functional_programming.md

 In this blog post, I'll attempt to explain some basic concepts of Functional Programming, using Haskell.
+This blog post isn't about Haskell per-se, but about one way of approaching this problem, which demonstrates the benefits of functional programming.

-You can run most of these examples in ghci, and you can find a gist with all code samples in the end.
+You can run most of these examples in ghci, by saving the contents of the example into a .hs file, loading up ghci and running :load file.hs.

 Many thanks to [Mattox Beckman](http://www.iit.edu/csl/cs/faculty/beckman_mattox.shtml) for coming up with the programming exercise, and Junjie Ying for coming finding a better data structure for this explanation than I came up with.